Gerhard Aigner

-Gerhard Aigner (born 1 September 1943 in Regensburg, Bavaria, Germany) is a retired football executive.
-Aigner became on 22 September 1989 General Secretary of UEFA.
+Gerhard Aigner (1 September 1943 – 20 June 2024) was a German football executive.
+Formerly a referee, Aigner became General Secretary of UEFA on 22 September 1989.
 The position of the General Secretary was renamed to Chief Executive on 3 March 1999.
-He retired from the post at on 7 November 2003.
+He retired from the post in November 2003.

-Since 2006, Gerhard Aigner was a board member of Euro-Sportring and in 2010 he became the chairman.
+Beginning in 2006, Aigner was a board member of Euro-Sportring and in 2010 he became the chairman.
 Euro-Sportring is a non-profit foundation that organizes international sports tournaments in Europe, particularly for youth teams of amateur clubs.

-Aigner is an honorary member of UEFA.
+Aigner was an honorary member of UEFA.
+He died on 20 June 2024, at the age of 80.